JAlcocerT/JAlcocerT/content/blog/dev-fe.md

 >  🧑‍🚀 Authentication and authorization infrastructure for SaaS and AI apps, built on OIDC and OAuth 2.1 with multi-tenancy, SSO, and RBAC.

+The documentation is pretty detailed, and they keep adding new features: https://docs.logto.io/end-user-flows/collect-user-profile

-Their blog normally brings quite interesting ideas.
+Their blog normally brings quite interesting ideas:

 * [MCP](https://jalcocert.github.io/JAlcocerT/ai-understanding-mcp-framework/) is cool, but their auth is hard: https://blog.logto.io/mcp-auth?ref=newsletter.
 And there are some tools to bring that authentication to MCP:
   * https://mcp-auth.dev/?ref=blog